loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 )

 #figure(
-  caption: [Typing rules for exponentials. $!Gamma$ represents a sequence $!A_1,..., !A_n$], exponential_rules,
+  caption: [Context and term rules for exponentials. $!Gamma$ represents a sequence $!A_1,..., !A_n$], exponential_rules,
 )<exponential_rules>

-The three rules on top are read bottom-to-top, while the promote-rule is read top-to-bottom.
-The derivation of a term that discards the variable $x$ is shown in @const_term.
+Because the the three rules on top manipulate the left side of the turnstyle, they are read bottom-to-top.
+The promote rule manipulates the right side of the turnstyle, and is read top-to-bottom.
+Now we can create a derivation for the term $lambda x. lambda y. y : !tau lollipop sigma lollipop sigma$ that discards the variable $x$.
+The derivation is show in @const_term.

 #figure(
   caption: [Derivation of a linearly typed term that discard the variable $x$],